 In general, Sicily is viewed as a "low-risk" destination, although problems, of course, can and do occur anywhere.
-You don't need to get vaccines; most foodstuffs are safe; and tap water in most cities and towns is potable.
-When in doubt, drink bottled water.
+You don't need to get vaccines; foodstuffs are safe; and tap water in all cities and towns is potable.
 If you are traveling around Sicily over the summer, limit your exposure to the sun, especially during the first few days, and thereafter until 11 am and then from 4 pm.
 Use a sunscreen with a high protection factor and apply it liberally.
 Remember to apply it repeatedly to children.
 Not only will you prevent sunburn you'll also avoid heatstroke -- two things that can land you immediately at the hospital.

 If You Get Sick

 In case of emergency, dial tel.
 113 for the police, or tel.
 112 for the Carabinieri (military police): They can call an ambulance or help you in many ways.
 If your situation is life-threatening, go to the pronto soccorso (emergency ward) at the local hospital.